kubernetes/test-infra/gencred/README.md

   -o, --output string    Output path for generated kubeconfig file. (default "/dev/stdout")
       --overwrite        Overwrite (rather than merge) output file if exists.
-  -s, --serviceaccount   Authorize with a service account. (default true)
+  -s, --serviceaccount   Authorize with a service account. (default true) -d, --duration         How many days the cred is valid. (default 7)
 ```

 Create a kubeconfig entry with context name `mycluster` using `serviceaccount` authorization and output to a file `config.yaml`.